jlcs-es/p2abc_iot_toolkit/Code/README.md

 In summary, to port the implementation, change the TODO.

 This file was written before the implementation of the main process that will handle how the smartcard works in a system, so things may change in the future.

+## Special Interfaces

+* sc_status_io_util: one of the 2 only interfaces called from outside the core.

+    Varies depending on method of storing the static data.
+Current implementation: json files.
+Delegates on serialize_util for the json parser.

+ * serialize_util: only interface that knows the internal data structures of the core, and one of the 2 only interfaces to be called from outside the core (for APDU Command parsing).